dokester/BayesicFitting/docs/Dimensions.md

 <a name="allowed"></a>
-**Allowed Space** is the part of prior space where the log Likelihood is larger than a certain log Likelihood, called lowLogL.
+**Allowed Space** is the part of prior space where the log Likelihood is larger than a certain value of the log( likelihood ), called lowLogL.
+Wandering walkers are allowed to move anywhere within its constraints.

 <a name="forbidden"></a>
 **Forbidden Space** is the complement of allowed space.
+A wandering walker if not allowed to move in there.

 <a name="edge"></a>
-**Edge** is the N-1 dimensional surface where log Likelihood equals LowLogL.
+**Edge** is the N-1 dimensional surface where log Likelihood equals lowLogL.

 ## Do Kester.
 2025.